-As it’s filter-based humidifier, you’ll need to occasionally do maintenance (filter replacement, after a number of months).
+As it’s a filter-based humidifier, you’ll need to occasionally do maintenance (filter replacement, after a number of months).
 The good news is that replacement filters are inexpensive at less than $10 each.

 Top-mounted controls are easy to find and even easier to use!
 The 3 speed fan control rotates to choose your preferred evaporative humidifying rate.
-An internal ultraviolet (UV) germ killer works along side the anti-bacterial wicking filter to destroy mold, germ, and algae growth for pure, fresh moisture that won’t release unhealthy contaminants or germs into the air.
+An internal ultraviolet (UV) germ killer works alongside the anti-bacterial wicking filter to destroy mold, germ, and algae growth for pure, fresh moisture that won’t release unhealthy contaminants or germs into the air.

-In my opinion it’s a great choice for nearly anyone as it’s so simple to use: Just rotate the fan control to 1 of the 3 speeds and that’s it!
+In my opinion, it’s a great choice for nearly anyone as it’s so simple to use: Just rotate the fan control to 1 of the 3 speeds and that’s it!
 Over time your room will fill with healthy, comforting moisture to help relieve your nosebleed problems

 Tank size and hours per use